AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

 ---
 title: Spin
 description: Spin Viewer is an image viewer that provides a 360-degree view of the image or even multi-dimensional view if appropriate spin set is being used.
-It has zoom and spin tools, full screen support, and an optional close button.
+It has zoom and spin tools, full-screen support, and an optional close button.
 It is designed to work on desktops and mobile devices.
 keywords: responsive
 solution: Experience Manager
 feature: Dynamic Media Classic,Viewers,SDK/API,Spin Sets